 As a Duke- and Harvard-trained neurosurgeon, Alexander knows the mechanics of mind.
 He writes, “When your brain is absent, you are absent, too. . . .
 If you don’t have a working brain, you can’t be conscious.”
-Continuing, he explains what he thought he understood as a disciple of the scientific view of humanness, the view that all of us who have ever had a biology class were taught to believe.
-“This is because the brain is the machine that produces consciousness in the first place.
+He goes on to explain what he thought he understood as a disciple of the scientific view of humanness, the view that all of us who have ever had a biology class were taught: “The brain is the machine that produces consciousness in the first place.
 When the machine breaks down, consciousness stops.”

 As he reports in the book, he believes now that there is more going on to create human consciousness than simply the electrochemical networks of neurons.
-He comes to this conclusion because, during this week of being neurologically “offline,” he had the vivid experience of traveling to heaven, meeting God (whom he calls, “Om”) and being escorted on the adventure by the angel of his deceased biological sister.
+He comes to this conclusion because, during this week of being neurologically “offline,” he had the vivid experience of traveling to heaven, meeting God (whom he calls “Om”), and being escorted on the adventure by an angel—his deceased biological sister.

 As he told Newsweek, which featured a cover story of his book, “I am as deep a believer in science, and the truth-respecting values that created it, as I ever was.
 As such, I want to affirm again—not just to my fellow scientists but to everyone—that there is a larger, more real world out there.
 Those who have experienced it are neither deluded nor dishonest, but they are hampered by the limits of language to convey the sheer exponential vastness of what they encountered.
 This world of consciousness beyond the body is the true new frontier, not just of science but of humankind itself, and it is my profound hope that what happened to me will bring the world one step closer to accepting it.”

-Dr. Alexander certainly believes that he has experienced something significant.
-And while his account doesn’t square with the Bible’s description of the spirit world, Alexander’s acceptance of an existence beyond the physical—that there is a spiritual aspect of human consciousness apart from the physical brain—does.
-In a biblical passage written millennia before the dawn of neuroscience, the Apostle Paul wrote to the Corinthians explaining that human mind is the product of more than interacting cells; there is a spiritual ingredient that endows humankind with thoughtful, willful consciousness.
-“For what man knows the things of a man except the spirit of the man which is in him?”
-Paul asks (1 Corinthians 2:11).
-(See “Material Facts From a Nonmaterialist Perspective.”)
+Alexander certainly believes that he experienced something significant.
+For those who look to the Bible for understanding such matters as the afterlife, however, it’s worth noting that his account doesn’t square with the Bible’s description of the spirit world; but his acceptance of an existence beyond the physical—that there is a spiritual aspect of human consciousness apart from the physical brain—does.
+In a passage written millennia before the dawn of neuroscience, the apostle Paul wrote to the church at Corinth explaining, in essence, that human mind is the product of more than interacting cells; there is a spiritual ingredient that endows us with thoughtful, willful consciousness: “For what man knows the things of a man except the spirit of the man which is in him?”
+(1 Corinthians 2:11).

-To some, the Proof of Heaven might credibly be called Evidence of a Spiritual Dimension, but its critics rightly point out the dearth of proof that Alexander’s vision was more than psychotropic.
-The picture it portrays of heaven is not scripturally supportable.
-Heaven may be real, but it is not the venue of human souls; one cannot visit the Godhead guided by an angelic being riding a colorful butterfly (John 1:18; 3:13; 1 John 4:12).
+To some, the Proof of Heaven might credibly be called Evidence of a Spiritual Dimension, but its critics point out the dearth of proof that Alexander’s vision was more than psychotropic.
+Like its depiction of the spirit world, the picture it portrays of heaven is scripturally insupportable.
+Heaven may be real, but it is not a gathering place for human souls after death.
+Nor does the Bible indicate that we can visit the Godhead, much less do so guided by an angelic being riding a colorful butterfly (John 1:18; 3:13; 1 John 4:12).

-Prior to his illness Alexander notes that he desired to know and understand his place in the larger scheme of things; he had an interest, as do most people, in the spiritual aspects of life and destiny.
-“Like an ocean wearing away a beach, over the years my scientific worldview gently but steadily undermined my ability to believe in something larger.”
-Nevertheless he did yearn for that something larger; this was especially true, Alexander writes, because of his experience as an adopted child.
+Alexander notes that prior to his illness he wanted to know and understand his place in the larger scheme of things; he had an interest, as do most people, in the spiritual aspects of life and destiny: “Like an ocean wearing away a beach, over the years my scientific worldview gently but steadily undermined my ability to believe in something larger.”
+Nevertheless he did yearn for that something larger.
+This was especially true, he writes, because of his experience as an adopted child.

-Not knowing the biological side of his family, Alexander was troubled by thoughts of having been abandoned and unwanted, of being unloved.
-These came to a head when he learned that his birth parents had eventually married and had more children.
+Not knowing the biological side of his family, Alexander was troubled by thoughts of having been abandoned and unwanted, of being unloved—thoughts that came to a head when he learned that his birth parents had eventually married and had more children.
 This is really the psychological backstory to his heavenly adventure.
-“I’d always assumed,” he laments, “that once they’d given me up, their lives had taken separate directions.”
-But they did not.
-One can imagine the shattering disconnect that such news could have.
+“I’d always assumed,” he remarks, “that once they’d given me up, their lives had taken separate directions.”
+But they had not.
+One can imagine the shattering effect that such news could have.
 He writes, “Instantly a picture appeared in my head.
 A picture of my birth parents, and of a home that they’d made somewhere.
 A home I had never known.
 A home where—I didn’t belong.”

-This was certainly difficult information to deal with.
-And for a time, before Alexander did finally have a happy reunion with his birth family, his life spiraled downward.
+For a time, before Alexander finally had a happy reunion with his birth family, his life spiraled downward.
 “It just didn’t seem right that a piece of knowledge about my past—a piece I had no control over whatsoever—should be able to so completely derail me both emotionally and professionally.”